The Anti-Social Behaviour Act 2003 deals with the problem of excessively high evergreen hedges.

 Grounds for complaint

-Your complaint cannot be accepted unless we are satisfied that you meet the grounds for complaint listed below.
-In order to help you with this you may wish to complete the attached ‘Grounds for complaint’ checklist further up this page.
+Your complaint cannot be accepted unless we are satisfied that you meet the grounds for complaint listed.
+In order to help you with this you may wish to complete the ‘Grounds for complaint’ checklist.

 If the answer is ‘no’ to any of these questions then we will not be able to accept the complaint.